Adams Stirling PLC

 Purpose of Bylaws

 Bylaws establish policies and procedures for the governing of an association.
-They set qualifications for the election of directors, their number and term of office, their powers and duties, the appointment of officers, when and how meetings are held, quorum and voting requirements, the appointment of committees, etc.
+They set qualifications for the election of directors, their number and term of office, their powers and duties, the appointment of officers, when and how meetings are held, quorum and voting requirements, the appointment of committees, etc. Bylaws are not recorded, nor are they filed with the Secretary of State.
+"Statements of Information" are filed with the Secretary of State.

-Unsigned.
-Bylaws and articles of incorporation are supposed to be signed by the person who incorporates the association (usually the developer or someone retained by the developer to set up the association).
+Unsigned Bylaws.
+Bylaws and articles of incorporation should be signed by the person who incorporates the association (usually the developer or someone retained by the developer to set up the association).
 Sometimes, the documents need to be signed.
-The lack of a signature does not invalidate the documents but it can impact HUD/FHA and Fannie Mae certification of the association for loans.
+The lack of a signature does not invalidate the documents, but it can impact HUD/FHA and Fannie Mae's certification of the association for loans.
 If that happens, the current board of directors can "ratify" the existing documents as the official documents of the association and sign them.
 It should be done by board motion recorded in the minutes of the association.
+Recommendation: Boards should look at the last page of their bylaws and see if they are signed.
+If not, legal counsel can prepare a certification.
+Once that is done, the board should adopt a resolution authorizing the president and secretary to sign the certification, which is added to the bylaws.

 Bylaw Amendments and Restatements